-In 1976, the U.S. Supreme Court heard Buckley v.
+In 1976, the U.S. Supreme Court decided Buckley v.
 Valeo, an omnibus challenge to the then-recently enacted Federal Election Campaign Act ("FECA").
-Among the cornerstones of First Amendment law, the Court's decision is notable for its determined policy in favor of shielding issue speech from the force of federal regulation.3 The relevant portion of FECA had a "plan[ed] effect...to prohibit all individuals, who are neither candidates nor owners of institutional press facilities, and all groups, except political parties and campaign organizations from voicing their views relative to a clearly identified candidate through means that entail aggregate expenditures of more than \$1,000 in a calendar year."
-Because of this, the Court found the government could only regulate contributions and expenditures made by "organizations that are under the control of a candidate or the major purpose of which is the nomination or election of a candidate."
+Among the cornerstones of First Amendment law, the Court's decision is notable for its determined policy in favor of shielding issue speech from the force of governmental regulation.5 The relevant portion of FECA had a "plan[ed] effect...to prohibit all individuals, who are neither candidates nor owners of institutional press facilities, and all groups, except political parties and campaign organizations from voicing their views relative to a clearly identified candidate through means that entail aggregate expenditures of more than \$1,000 in a calendar year."6 Because of this, the Court found the government could only regulate contributions and expenditures made by "organizations that are under the control of a candidate or the major purpose of which is the nomination or election of a candidate."7

 More recently, in Human Life of Washington, Inc. v.
-Brumsickle, the Ninth Circuit, which has jurisdiction over Washington, examined the major purpose test in the context of an organization opposed to euthanasia.
-The court noted that the inclusion of a "primary purpose" requirement could shield a statute from constitutional scrutiny:
+Brumsickle, the Ninth Circuit, which has jurisdiction over Washington, examined the major purpose test in the context of an organization opposed to euthanasia.8 The court noted that the inclusion of a "primary purpose" requirement could shield a statute from constitutional scrutiny:

 The Disclosure Law does not extend to all groups with "a purpose" of political advocacy, but instead is tailored to reach only those groups with a "primary" purpose of political activity.
 This limitation ensures that the electorate has information about groups that make political advocacy a priority, without sweeping into its purview groups that only incidentally engage in such advocacy.
-Under this statutory scheme, the word "primary" - not the words "a" or "the" - is what is constitutionally significant.
-While we do not hold that the word "primary" or its equivalent is constitutionally necessary, we do hold that it is sufficient in this case to ensure that the Disclosure Law is appropriately tailored to the government's informational interest.
-8
+Under this statutory scheme, the word "primary"